 I love perennials that don’t mind the shade.
-You can’t always count on sunshine, which means your garden is at the mercy of mother nature.
-If you’re planting in an area that has a lot of shade, you can still enjoy a multicolored and beautiful garden.
-Just plant these shade loving perennials that bloom all summer.
+You can’t always count on sunshine, which means your garden is at Mother Nature’s mercy.
+If you’re planting in an area with a lot of shade, you can still enjoy a beautiful multicolored garden.
+Just plant these shade-loving perennials that bloom all summer.

 1. Geraniums – Geranium spp.

 You might be thinking, “Aren’t geraniums annuals?”
 Geraniums are hardy plants and come in a multitude of colors.
 The annuals that people call geraniums are actually pelargoniums.
-Geraniums are perennial plants, and that means you don’t have to re-plant them every year after they die in the winter season, like annuals.
+Geraniums are perennial plants, meaning you don’t have to re-plant them yearly after they die in the winter season, like annuals.

 They keep coming back year after year.
 That’s pleasing to the pocketbook because you aren’t buying new plants every year.
 Many geranium varieties turn a lovely bronze or reddish color at the beginning of the fall season.
 And if you don’t have a lot of sunshine in the area where you want to plant, you can count on geraniums to produce beautiful blooms in the shade.
 Most geraniums grow well in USDA zones 4-9.